sagar-sahu1/mm/README.md

 # MindMash

 MindMash is a modern, accessible, and responsive quiz platform built with Next.js, React, and Tailwind CSS.
-It features text-to-speech, proctored quizzes, a beautiful UI, and is installable as a Progressive Web App (PWA).
+It features text-to-speech, proctored quizzes (with webcam and screenshot prevention), a beautiful UI, and is installable as a Progressive Web App (PWA).

 ## 🚀 Tech Stack
 - **Framework:** Next.js 15 (App Router)